Pandemic must not stop move to scrap Libor, say regulators

 "Libor transition remains an essential task that will strengthen the global financial system," said the FSB, which coordinates financial rules for the Group of 20 Economies (G20).

-The FSB said it would publish a report later this month on how to deal with remaining challenges to ending the use of a benchmark that banks were fined billions of dollars for trying to rig.
+The FSB will publish a report later this month on how to deal with remaining challenges to ending the use of a benchmark.

+COVID-19 has highlighted that the underlying markets Libor seeks to measure are no longer sufficiently active, it said.

+The most widely used Libor rates rose in March even though central banks were cutting their own interest rates to help mitigate the shock of COVID-19 to markets, the FSB said.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))